a narrative about a narrative

-Boris Johnson in 2015 talking to Theresea May, Home Sectary, in Parliament, London: “We can’t use them [water cannons] at the moment.
+Boris Johnson in 2015 talking to Theresea May, Home Secretary, in Parliament, London: “We can’t use them [water cannons] at the moment.
 We haven’t been given a general licence for their use.
 We will keep these devices in reserve and should there be another occasion when they might be a useful tool of crowd control, the Metropolitan police commissioner can make another application.”

-The structure of protest as means of displaying dissent exists and is permitted by the government, as long as 6 days’ notice is given and a route and timescale is published.
-What should be a pro-active, self-validating and important civil action appears to be an illusion of empowerment, not unlike the world wide web.
+The structure of protest as a means of displaying dissent exists and is permitted by the government, as long as 6 days’ notice is given and a route and timescale is published.
+What should be a pro-active, self-validating and important civil action appears to be an illusion of empowerment.
 One must ask: what options are available to the public once protests have been completed and ultimately ignored?
 Riots are protests, borne in frustration at the decisions and behaviour of those who hold governance and a lack of alternate recourse.
 Protests, and this kind of action, allow the public a vent for frustration, a show of self-worth, however when it is rooted in genuine emotion by enough collective of - generally speaking work-class individuals - riots emerge due to alternative options, at which point frustration becomes aggression which in turn becomes about individual gain and material value.

 It is clear that this frustration was not one which gestated and grew over the course of the London Riots in 2011, rather the looting began almost instantly, on the 6th August.
 The need for material luxury was already well fixed in the minds of the frustrated, and reared its head almost as soon as the opportunity was presented.
 Once we’re past the wealth necessitated by society – accommodation, food, bills – we still want more.

 The appearance of wealth is key, because wealth is a signifier of success, and to show its validation – the restaurants you can afford to eat at is a gesture, just as your hobbies, interests and choice in your professional and personal life.